Noise sensitivity of random walks on groups

 We denote by $\pi_n^\r$ the joint law of $(X_n,Y_n^\r)$ on $G\times G$.
 It is the distribution at time $n$ of the random walk on $G\times G$ with measure $\pi^\r:=(1-\r)\mu^{\mathrm{diag}}+\r \mu^2$ where $\mu^{\mathrm{diag}}$ is the diagonal measure on the product taking values $\mu^{\mathrm{diag}}(x,y)=\mu(x)$ when $x=y$ and $\mu^{\mathrm{diag}}(x,y)=0$ otherwise, and $\mu^2:=\mu\times \mu$.
 In particular, $\pi_n^\r$ is symmetric in the two variables, $\pi_n^1=\mu^2_n$ is the law of a $\mu^2$-random walk on $G\times G$ at time $n$ and $\pi_n^0=\mu^{\mathrm{diag}}_n$ is the original random walk embedded diagonally in $G \times G$.

-In this paper, we investigate the notion of \emph{noise sensitivity} of a random walk, that is how much $Y_n^\r$ for $\r\in(0,1)$ differs from $X_n$.
-Informally, we say that $Y_n^\r$ is \emph{noise sensitive} if the couple $(X_n,Y_n^\r)$ resembles a couple $(X_n,X_n')$ of two independant samples of the random walk, i.e. if the two probability measures $\pi_n^\r$ and $\mu_n^2$ are close.
+In this paper, we investigate the notion of \emph{noise sensitivity} of a random walk, that is how much $Y_n^\r$ for $\r\in(0,1)$ can differ from $X_n$.
+Informally, we say that $Y_n^\r$ is \emph{noise sensitive} if the couple $(X_n,Y_n^\r)$ resembles a couple $(X_n,X_n')$ of two independent samples of the random walk, i.e. if the two probability measures $\pi_n^\r$ and $\mu_n^2$ are close.
 We present several precise quantitative ways of measuring noise sensitivity.